S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2021-01-31-A-tale-of-EDR-bypass-methods.md

 NtAllocateVirtualMemory fSyscallAllocateMemory = (NtAllocateVirtualMemory)Marshal.GetDelegateForFunctionPointer(pAllocateSysCall, typeof(NtAllocateVirtualMemory));
 ```

 For every of the three methods you also need to create unmanaged `Delegates` for every Windows API function in your code.
-I won´t cover the whole process here as you can just read the linked blog posts from @TheRealWhover or @Jean_Maes_1994.
+I won´t cover the whole process here as you can just read the linked blog posts from @TheRealWover or @Jean_Maes_1994.

 Initially I planned to show, how to port a P/Invoke `CreateRemoteThread` C# shellcode injection PoC into a D/Invoke `Syscall` version.
 I was fiddling around with all those `NTDLL.dll` functions needed like `NtOpenProcess`, `NtAllocateVirtualMemory`, `NtWriteVirtualMemory` and `CreateThreadEx` but was unfortunately not able to successfully get my shellcode execution working.
 This was because I never used those `NTDLL.dll` functions before and struggled hard with the questions "which value should be placed in which function argument", "which kernel32.dll function resolves to which ntdll.dll function" and had a brainfuck many evenings trying to get this to work.
 In parallel I confronted the awesome <a href="https://twitter.com/_RastaMouse">@_RastaMouse</a> with all my questions about it.
 It took only a few days and he published a whole blog post covering exactly this topic: